astronomaestro/ASIIP/README.md

 analyze.
 Description of the parameters are given below.
 If you want to see an example input values, look at the file IIparameters.json included with this package.

     - time(YYYY-MM-DD HH:MM:SS): Specifies the desired date of observation.
-The target planner expects the midnight time of your array in UTC time
+The target planner expects the midnight time of your array in UTC time.
     - raRange(hourangle): Specifies the desired RA range query constraints from 0 to 24.
     - decRange(degrees): Specifies the DEC range query constraints from -90 to 90.
-    - magRange: Specifies the Magnitude range query constraints
+    - magRange: Specifies the Magnitude range query constraints.
-    - wavelength(meters): Specifies the wavelength of the filter being used
+    - wavelength(meters): Specifies the wavelength of the filter being used.
     - telLocs(meters): Relative telescope locations of the telescopes you will be using to preform your observation, which will also be used to dynamically calculate the baseline coverage.
-    - integrationTime(hour): The length, in hours, of a single observation interval
+    - integrationTime(hour): The length, in hours, of a single observation interval.
-    - telLat(degree): The central latitude of the telescope array
+    - telLat(degree): The central latitude of the telescope array.
-    - telLon(degree): The central longitude of the telescope array
+    - telLon(degree): The central longitude of the telescope array.
-    - telElv(meters): The central elevation of the telescope array
+    - telElv(meters): The central elevation of the telescope array.
     - altitudeCutoff(degrees): The lowest possible latitude which can be observed by the given observatory.
 Targets which never rise above this will be excluded.
     - maxSunAltitude(degrees): The altitude the sun must be below before ASIIP will consider a target observable.
     - observationStart(hours): The desired start time of the observation.
 An input of 0 starts the observation at midnight, -1.5 starts the observation 1.5 hours before midnight, 1.5 starts the observation 1.5 hours after midnight.
 An input of null starts the observation as early as possible.